 Registration and networking

-Welcome address by Campaign, and a brief introduction of the format of the conference
+Welcome address by Campaign, and a brief introduction to the conference

 Morning refreshments and networking